Skip to content

 When your organization results are 10 to more points better than the benchmark, they are colored green.
 When they are worse 10 or more points they are colored red.
 When close to benchmark (-9) - (+9) they are colored black.

-Note that for negative and neutral factors ”better” (color green) means smaller percentages as you are trying to reduce these factors and ”worse” (color red) means bigger percentages.
-For positive factors it is the other way around; ”Better” (color green) means bigger percentage and ”worse” (color red) means smaller percentages, as you are trying to increase the amount of positive factors.
+Note that for negative and neutral Experience Indicators ”better” (color green) means smaller percentages as you are trying to reduce these Experience Indicators and ”worse” (color red) means bigger percentages.
+For positive Experience Indicators it is the other way around; ”Better” (color green) means bigger percentage and ”worse” (color red) means smaller percentages, as you are trying to increase the amount of positive Experience Indicators.

-Can can also find out which factors have been selected for which services by using the search bar.
-Each of the selected factors can be found by typing the factor, or a word appearing in the factor, in the search bar as shown below:
+Can can also find out which Experience Indicators have been selected for which services by using the search bar.
+Each of the selected Experience Indicators can be found by typing the Experience Indicator, or a word appearing in the Experience Indicator, in the search bar as shown below:

 You can select the positive, neutral or negative results and find out the affected services or other categories.